isaiasnhantumbo/isaiasnhantumbo/README.md

 <div>

-- I'm skilled in Frontend
+- I'm frontend skilled.

 - I like to develop modern and interactive interfaces with React, without forgetting the important factor that is accessibility and usability

-- Creating apps since 2020, see my projects
+- Creating apps since 2020, please find my apps
 - Seeking First Job Opportunity As Frontend Junior

 </div>